hulaj-dusza/SQL-Learning-Process/README.md

 # SQL-Learning-Process
-# Collection of solutions for tasks from sp.sqlzoo.net
+# Collection of solutions from different courses.